 We take the cumulative total of confirmed cases at 11:59 p.m. on one day and subtract the cumulative total at 11:59 p.m. from the previous day.
 That is how we arrive at the “daily increase in cases.”
 We update this number for the current day until 11:59 p.m.
 For example, the cumulative count at 11:59 p.m. on May 23 was 14,149, according to ADPH’s dashboard.
 The cumulative count at 11:59 p.m. on May 22 was 13,670, according to ADPH’s dashboard.
 That is an increase in the cumulative total of 479 in a 24 hour period.

 Generally speaking, our daily case counts are not much different from ADPH.
 But on some days, they are quite different because the top-line number on the public ADPH dashboard may not have updated correctly.
 ADPH’s daily case total is kept internally and is separate from the cumulative total displayed on the public-facing dashboard.
 So, for example, they show May 22 ending with a cumulative total of 13,777 on their daily charts.
 The topline number on the dashboard showed 13,670 at 11:59 p.m.

-We are not claiming that our increase count is a reflection of who tested positive today.
-We are simply calculating the daily change in reported cumulative total as posted on ADPH’s public-facing dashboard to derive a daily increase.
-Though daily increases can be interesting and telling, looking at an average over a longer period is a better reflection of the situation and better reflect trends.
+Though daily increases can be interesting and telling, looking at an average over a longer period is a better reflection of the situation and better reflects trends.
 This is why we suggest looking at 7-day and 14-day averages instead of individual day increases.